radixdlt/radixdlt-scrypto/README.md

 ## Project Layout

-- `sbor`: A generic binary data format, upon which Scrypto SBOR and Manifest SBOR are built.
-- `sbor-derive`: Macros for encoding and decoding SBOR data.
-- `scrypto`: Scrypto language abstraction.
-- `scrypto-derive`: Macros for defining blueprints.
-- `scrypto-test`: Library for testing Scrypto blueprints.
 - `radix-blueprint-schema-init`: Blueprint schema initialization structures, used by Radix Package Definition (RPD).
+- `radix-clis`: Various CLI tools, like `resim`, `scrypto`, `rtmc` and `rtmd`.
+- `radix-common-macros`: Macros for defining `Decimal` and `PreciseDecimal`.
+- `radix-common`: Common libraries used by Radix Engine and Scrypto.
+- `radix-engine`: The Radix Engine implementation.
 - `radix-native-sdk`: Library to assist native blueprint development.
-- `radix-engine-common`: Common libraries used by Radix Engine and Scrypto.
-- `radix-engine-common-macros`: Macros for defining `Decimal` and `PreciseDecimal`.
 - `radix-sbor-derives`: Macros for encoding and decoding Scrypto SBOR and Manifest SBOR data.
-- `radix-engine`: The Radix Engine implementation.
-- `radix-transactions`: Radix transaction manifest compiler, transaction models, signing and validating logic.
-- `radix-transaction-scenarios`: Defines various transaction scenarios, for testing.
+- `radix-substate-store-impls`: Various substate store implementations.
 - `radix-substate-store-interface`: The interface of any substate store.
-- `radix-substate-store-impls`: Various substate store implementations.
 - `radix-substate-store-queries`: Interprets data in substate data by injecting high-level knowledge.
-- `radix-clis`: Various CLI tools, like `resim`, `scrypto`, `rtmc` and `rtmd`.
+- `radix-transaction-scenarios`: Defines various transaction scenarios, for testing.
+- `radix-transactions`: Radix transaction manifest compiler, transaction models, signing and validating logic.
+- `sbor-derive`: Macros for encoding and decoding SBOR data.
+- `sbor`: A generic binary data format, upon which Scrypto SBOR and Manifest SBOR are built.
+- `scrypto-derive`: Macros for defining blueprints.
+- `scrypto-test`: Library for testing Scrypto blueprints.
+- `scrypto`: Scrypto language abstraction.

 ## LFS